The Who, What, Where, When and Sometimes, Why.

 Prescription drug assistance

-Chemotherapy drug costs can quickly become a financial burden for you and your family.
+Drug costs can quickly become a financial burden for you and your family.

-Many insurance companies offer prescription drug plans.
+Medicare and many insurance companies offer prescription drug plans.
 One may already be included in your policy, or you may be able to buy an extra plan for prescriptions.

 Some drugs are off-patent and may have a generic form.
 Generic drugs cost less than the name brands but are just as effective.

-You may also qualify for programs that help with drug costs or offer low-cost or free prescriptions.
+You may qualify for programs that help with drug costs or offer low-cost or free prescriptions.
+A financial counselor or social worker at your hospital can help you learn about these programs.

 Learn more about insurance plans and prescription drug assistance programs.